2445267945/CodeFix/README_EN.md

 A Controllable Coding Agent Runtime
 ```

-That is the core direction of CodeFix:
+That is the core direction of Cando:

 > **Not building a stronger Coding Agent from scratch, but exploring the engineering architecture behind a Coding Agent.**